eltoroit/html-to-markdown/@ELTOROit/README.md

 # GOOGLE

--   You will get the refresh token, only the first time you authorize the app.
-Revoke here: https://myaccount.google.com/connections
+-   You will get the refresh token ONLY the first time you authorize the app.
+Revoke permissions here: https://myaccount.google.com/connections

 # SALESFORCE